guildai/guild.ai/pages/docs/runs.md

     - Commands must be executed in the same directory as the command that generated the list and without scope modifiers or filters

-    - The runs themselves must not change --- i.e. runs cannot be deleted or started
+    - The runs themselves must not change---i.e. runs cannot be deleted or started

 ## Start a run